 If you repressed all memory of this big budget stinker, it's time to learn what made the filming of Batman & Robin such a nightmare.

 Major Parts Of The Film Were Created By A Toy Company

-The pre-production for Batman & Robin sounds like a nightmare.
-The toy company working on merchandise started giving input on the film, and even helped design the Batmobile.
-In a commentary piece released after the fact, director Joel Schumacher said that Warner Bros. didn't care if he made a good movie, as long as it was “toyetic.”
-The behind-the-scenes reel also features Chris O'Donnell claiming that while Batman Forever was a "real movie" Batman & Robin felt like a "toy commercial."
+The pre-production for Batman & Robin sounds like a disaster.
+The toy company working on merchandise started giving input on the film and even helped design the Batmobile.
+In a commentary piece released after the fact, director Joel Schumacher said Warner Bros. didn't care if he made a good movie, as long as it was “toyetic.”
+The behind-the-scenes reel also features Chris O'Donnell claiming that while Batman Forever was a "real movie," Batman & Robin felt like a "toy commercial."

 Makeup artist Jeff Dawn explained the oral nightmare:

 When you put it in Arnold's mouth, Arnold's saliva would creep into the seams of this thing and attack the batteries.
 The batteries would immediately start disintegrating and start putting out battery acid into Arnold's mouth.

 Chris O'Donnell And Arnold Schwarzenegger Never Filmed A Scene Together

 Something many people don't know about major motion pictures is there are often multiple teams working on a single film.
 While the film's director, in this case, Joel Schumacher, is working with the first unit, a second unit director will be taking care of crowd scenes, exteriors, and "less important" shots.
 Many people who worked on Batman & Robin said they were making the movie on a short timetable, and, to get all the shots they needed, the actors were split up between units to film.